Felony & Misdemeanor Defense in Fort Collins

 As former prosecutors, attorneys Jerry Roselle and William Breitigam offer more than 40 years of combined experience in all areas of criminal defense, especially as felony lawyers.
 We understand the process and can build a strong defense strategy that can proactively counter the prosecution’s case against you.
 Since opening our doors in 1991, our firm has successfully represented hundreds of people in Fort Collins and throughout Northern Colorado charged with felonies ranging from property crimes to assault, weapons, drug offenses, and homicide charges.

-Our firm will go the extra mile to find an outcome that is focused on keeping a felony off your record and keeping you out of prison. - Jerry Roselle
+Our Fort Collins misdemeanor & felony lawyers will go the extra mile to find an outcome that is focused on keeping a felony off your record and keeping you out of prison. - Jerry Roselle

 A misdemeanor is classified as any offense charged by a municipal or state entity that can result in a jail sentence in a county jail, but not in state prison.
 A misdemeanor may be charged if the District Attorney determines that the offense does not warrant the serious penalties of a felony conviction but should require more than community service and a fine, what is typically handed down for a petty offense.